stassig/Kwetter/README.md

 A demo of the application can be found at the following link:

-[Link to the demo video on Google Drive](https://drive.google.com/file/d/13oyOHfVDi_CC_UYl4tFuhxe3i01Oj9un/view?usp=sharing) Users who click the link will be redirected to the video on Google Drive.
-If the video is set to
+[Link to the demo video on Google Drive](https://drive.google.com/file/d/13oyOHfVDi_CC_UYl4tFuhxe3i01Oj9un/view?usp=sharing)

 ## Setup and Installation